ch570512/Qlockwork/Readme.txt

 20210218:
 Outdoor pressure on WEB page.
 Replaced WEB page title HOSTNAME with WEBSITE_TITLE in configuration (Thanks to GenosseFlosse).
-Removed NUMPIXELS from configuration.
-Defaults to 115 even if you use less.

 20200709:
 Turn off timer when it is running.